dermotreynolds/old.dermotreynolds.github.io/_posts/inprogress/2017-05-20-0-application-discovery.md

 tags: [Azure, Architecture, v1]

 ---
-Before you start migrating to Azure or AWS you need to know what its current and future state is.
+Before you start migrating to Azure or AWS you need to know the current and future state for your application.

-A great tool for discovering your application estate is BMC Discovery - which used to be called ADDM.
+A great tool for discovering your application estate is BMC Discovery.

 Below is an example of an environment which I created in a lab consisting of a couple of servers with various different components installed.

-BMC Discovery will "discover" the connectivity between elements i.e. if an Application Server connects to a DB Server.
+BMC Discovery will "discover" the connections between elements i.e. if an Application Server connects to a DB Server.
 It uses this information to generate these visual representations.

 Once you have scanned your environment you can see these by selecting

-Explore / Data / Candidate Software Instance List
+**Explore / Data / Candidate Software Instance List**

 ![](/images/BMC-Discover-Application-01.png)

-In my case I have published the application and given the service classification - C3 - and an indication of the data classification - S3 - where both of these classifications indicate the availability and security requirements.
+In my case I have published the application and used the service classification - C3 - and an indication of the data classification - S3 - in the name.
+These will be used to determine the target architecture and associated security posture.

-You can then drill into the application versions by selecting Sofware Dependencies from one of the associated reports:
+You can then drill into the application versions by selecting Software Dependencies from the list of reports:

 ![](/images/BMC-Discover-Application-01.1.png)